 7. The attraction of the right talent at the right place

 Once the company can create brand value in the market, it becomes a beacon for prominent individuals for the association.

-Various people like prospective employees, consultants, vendors, etc. look forward to associating and working with the ethical brands that boost them exponentially.
+Various people like prospective employees, consultants, vendors, etc. look forward to associating and working with ethical brands that boost them exponentially.
 This further helps them in achieving their goals in a short period successfully.

 8. Reaching financial goals